davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

   compiler.

   The target may also provide additional types of format checks.
-  Target Format ChecksFormat Checks Specific to Particular Target Machines.
+  See :ref:`Format Checks Specific to Particular Target Machines <target-format-checks>`.

 .. option:: format_arg (string-index), -Wformat-nonliteral